takumagott/mx-gitlab-filter-chrome/README.md

-# mx-featureflagger-chrome
+# mx-gitlab-filter-chrome
-Chrome extension to make using feature flags easy peasy
+Chrome extension to filter gitlab timeline entries

 To test the extension, follow these steps:
 * go to <chrome://extensions>